stableway/anmeldung-berlin/README.md

 ## Output

 The `./output` directory will save a picture of the appointment confirmation page and a JSON file with appointment info.
 Check your `email` inbox (and spam folder) for the appointment confirmation.

+## Known Issues

+- Some locations require a phone number, which is not handled.
+Your booking .png confirmation in this case will show an error.
+Simply restart the program and hope you don't hit it again.
+- No verification is made of successful booking.
+If you click submit, you'll get a 'Success!!!' but double check the booking in the case of bad form inputs.
+- There is a Captcha service that can be triggered, which is not handled.